 Relax and enjoy an airport transfer in a private vehicle, with driver, and English-speaking assistant.

 This private guided tour of New Delhi boast spectacular monuments and holy sites.
 The city of New Delhi was designed in the typically British colonial style, with tree-lined avenues and colonial bungalows.
 Whilst on this tour you will see the Laxminarayan Temple, a modern Hindu temple, and Gate of India which is a 42 m high War Memorial Arch.
 On route you will drive past the Parliament House, the Secretariat buildings and the Vice Regal Palace, which is now the official residence of the President of India.

-Private guided tour of Old Delhi.
+Take a guided tour of Old Delhi.
 The Red Fort was the palace for Mughal Emperor Shah Jahan's new capital, Shahjahanabad, when he moved his capital from Agra to bring prestige to his reign.
-Its wall is 1.5 miles long, and varies in height from 60-110 ft.
+The fort’s wall is 1.5 miles long, and varies in height from 60 to 110 feet.
 At 72.5 meters, the Qutab Minar is the tallest brick minaret in the world.
 Surrounding the building are many fine examples of Indian artwork dating back to 1193.
 Humayun's tomb is a complex of buildings of Mughal architecture dating to the Slave Dynasty (1268-1287 AD).
 The complex is a World Heritage Site and the first example of this type of Mughal architecture in India.
-This style of mausoleum is similar to the Taj Mahal in Agra.
+The style of the mausoleum is similar to the Taj Mahal in Agra.

 Meet your driver for a private transfer to Agra.
-(205 Kms/5 Hrs)
+The drive will take approximately 4 hours.

 Enjoy a traditional ride on a Tonga (horse drawn carriage).